 Surely you have seen the ads and commercials with attractive celebrities promising high rewards with credit cards.
-They ask you what’s in your wallet, and tell you that with a specific credit card you’ll always be earning.
+They ask you what’s in your wallet, and tell you that, with a specific credit card, you’ll always be earning.
 But are you, really?
 When it comes you credit card churning, you can be.

 Every time one of these commercials comes on, you are likely wondering if you should utilize the opportunity to sign up for the incredible promotional offer they are peddling.
 Some people even go a bit further than just signing up for the card.
 Instead, they sign up for multiple cards, treating these introductory offers as a great method to earn a bit of a bonus on their typical spending.
 This is the basic premise of credit card churning, the entire focus for this website, and for this credit chard churning guide for 2023.

 The Basis of Credit Card Churning